Alibaba-backed Baozun prices $110 mln US IPO, below expectations

+BRIEF-Great Sky Holdings files to say it raised $7.6 mln in equity financing - SEC filing

+* Files to say it raised $7.6 million in equity financing from a total offering amount of $8 million Source text: (http://bit.ly/2psOW3S)

-HONG KONG Chinese e-commerce company Baozun Inc, backed by Alibaba Group Holding Ltd, raised $110 million in a U.S. share offering, less than investors had initially expected, after pricing the deal below its own indicative range.
+HONG KONG May 21 Chinese e-commerce company Baozun Inc, backed by Alibaba Group Holding Ltd , raised $110 million in a U.S. share offering, less than investors had initially expected, after pricing the deal below its own indicative range.

 The company sold 11 million American Depository Shares at a price of $10 each, less than the $12 to $14 per share range, according to a term sheet of the deal seen by Reuters on Thursday.